-The following sewerage charges be made and levied on properties within the Mareeba Shire Council local government area as shown on Maps 24 to 26 - Volume 3 of these documents.
-These maps are entitled "Sewerage Area - Kuranda", "Sewerage Area - Mareeba", "Sewerage Area - Myola".
+The following sewerage charges will be levied on properties within the Mareeba Shire Council local government area as shown on Maps 23 to 25 - Volume 3 of the MSC Budget.
+These maps are titled "Sewerage Area - Kuranda", "Sewerage Area - Mareeba", "Sewerage Area - Myola".